elementary/website/docs/code/os-dev.md

 # elementary OS Development
 Want to contribute code to elementary OS itself?
 Here are some tips.

+## Vala linting
+To make it easier to follow the [elementary Code-Style guidelines](https://elementary.io/docs/code/reference#code-style) you can use [Vala-lint](https://github.com/elementary/vala-lint).

 ## GtkInspector
 Use the [GtkInspector](https://wiki.gnome.org/Projects/GTK+/Inspector) to make development easier.